zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] SwiftUI Views
 # [fit] are *recipes*

+---

+[.text: #fff, text-scale(1.5)]

+# SwiftUI Views are recipes

+- we declare how a view looks and behaves
+- ...but do no need to manage transitions
-^In SwiftUI we give up full control of what a view does.
+- we give up full control of what a view does
-^Most things become implementations details
+- most things we're used to (in UIKit/AppKit) become implementation details

-^We declare how a SwiftUI view looks and behaves, but we don't actually do the cooking, SwiftUI takes care of that
+^we don't actually do the cooking, SwiftUI takes care of that

 ---